012e/scrape-thpt/readme.md

 #### `scrapesource` interface

-All the scrapings are mainly based on `ScrapeSource` interface:
+All the scraping is mainly based on `ScrapeSource` interface:
 ```go
 type ScrapSource interface {
     // GetRequest returns a request to the intended scrape source